Plumber Insurance: Fixing Pipes & Protecting Your Business

 Commercial Auto Insurance

+Your technicians spend a lot of time on the road in company vehicles from one job to another.
 If an employee from your company is at fault in a car accident, the consequences can be costly.
-This is especially true where there are injuries caused to another motorist.
+This is especially true when there are injuries caused to another motorist.

-The policy protects your company vehicles and employees in case they get into an accident.
-It protects it from damage, medical bills, and theft, or vandalism.
+In most states, all registered vehicles have to carry liability insurance, the same way personal vehicles have insurance coverage.
+The policy protects your company vehicles and employees if they get into an accident.
+It also protects them from damage, medical bills, theft, or vandalism.

 Commercial Property Insurance